nishad-ajay/hello-world/README.md

 # hello-world
-This is the my first hello world program at GitHub.com This is a program for written in Golang
+This is the my first hello world program at GitHub.com.
+This is a program written in Golang